-There is another to-do–list–management application in the Microsoft 365 ecosystem that you might easily mistake for Microsoft List, as they look and function very similarly: Microsoft To Do.
+Microsoft To Do is another to-do-list-management application in the Microsoft 365 ecosystem that you might easily mistake for Microsoft Lists, as they look and function very similarly.

-On the one hand, Microsoft To Do is rather minimalistic, but on the other hand, it offers some features that are uncommon for free apps: You can create recurring tasks and set reminders.
-Tasks can be broken down into steps, you can add comments, and you can combine tasks into lists.
+On the one hand, Microsoft To Do is rather minimalistic, but on the other hand, it offers some features that are uncommon for free apps: you can create recurring tasks and set reminders, you can break tasks down into steps, you can add comments, and you can combine tasks into lists.
 You can also sync it with Outlook and To Do on other devices.

-The main difference between these two Microsoft 365 apps is that the Microsoft Lists app brings great value when storing all the relevant information for a project and Microsoft To Do helps to organize pending commitments for an individual.
-This means that To Do is more suitable for personal use than Microsoft Lists, which is convenient for shared projects with large amounts of data.
+The main difference between these two Microsoft 365 apps is that the Microsoft Lists app offers great value when storing all the relevant information for a project, while Microsoft To Do helps individuals organize their pending commitments.
+This means that To Do is more suitable for personal use than MS Lists, which is convenient for shared projects with large amounts of data.
 However, both applications facilitate task management and can complement one another if you clearly define the “why” of each of them in your day-to-day work.

 Microsoft Lists vs. SharePoint Lists

-Microsoft Lists is considered the new generation and a modernized version of SharePoint lists.
-There are two main differences between these tools:
+Is Microsoft Lists the same as SharePoint Lists?
+Well, yes and no. Microsoft Lists is viewed as the new generation and a modernized version of SharePoint Lists.
+Two main differences distinguish these tools:

-- In Microsoft Lists you can view data in four different ways (as already mentioned), while in SharePoint lists you can only view it in a spreadsheet.
+- In Microsoft Lists, you can view data in four different ways, while you can only view SharePoint lists in a spreadsheet.